waggle-sensor/node-platforms/nvidia_jetson/setup-guides/configure_ansible.md

 ### SSH access steps

-  1. Connect to the nano's command line again by following step 9 in <a href="https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#setup-headless">Initial Setup Headless Mode</a>
+  1. Connect to the Jetson by following step 9 in <a href="https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#setup-headless">Initial Setup Headless Mode</a>
   2. Get IP for eth0
       1. run command `ifconfig eth0`